Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Gaussianity

 By the coupling inequality and since almost sure convergence is stronger than convergence in probability it follows that where $\mathcal{L}$ denotes the law of a random variable.
-Now combining the fact that the Levy-Prokhov distance, which we denote by $\pi$, metrizes convergence in distribution \cite{gibbs_2002_on}, that the total variation distance upper bounds the Levy-Prokhov distance \cite{gibbs_2002_on}, the fact that the total variation distance between laws of random variables is invariant to shifting and rescaling the random variables, equation (\ref{TV vertex urn}) and Theorem \ref{Urn Gauss} will complete the proof in the continuous time case.
+Now combining the fact that the Lévy–Prokhorov distance, which we denote by $\pi$, metrizes convergence in distribution \cite{gibbs_2002_on}, that the total variation distance upper bounds the Lévy–Prokhorov distance \cite{gibbs_2002_on}, the fact that the total variation distance between laws of random variables is invariant to shifting and rescaling the random variables, equation (\ref{TV vertex urn}) and Theorem \ref{Urn Gauss} will complete the proof in the continuous time case.

-To de-Poissonize we use the exact same argument as in Theorem 2 of \cite{dutko_1989_central}, which we avoid repeating here.
-One needs to verify that the proofs of Lemmas 1,3,4,5,6 and Theorem 2 in \cite{dutko_1989_central} all work in our setting, in particular that the sum of the intensities being two and the vertex presence indicators not being independent does not cause any issues.
-We spare the reader the details, but morally this works because linearity of expectation does not need independence and that therefore $\mathbb{E}[|V_t|]=\sum_i 1-e^{-M_i t}=\mathbb{E}[|U_t|]$.
-The fact that we are in any case normalizing by $\mathbb{V}[|U_t|]$ and not $\mathbb{V}[|V_t|]$ means that the fact that $\mathbb{V}[|V_t|] \neq \mathbb{V}[|U_t|] = \sum_i e^{-M_i t}(1-e^{-M_i t})$ does not pose any issues. \end{proof}